Nritya-Lang/book/src/03-vars.md

 That is really complicated, hard to remember, and an absolute nightmare to maintain.
 So, we instead assign these memory locations, containing our data, to names which we can use in our programs as needed.

-Clearly, variables are a crucial part of a programming language, and hence, Feral has it as well.
+Clearly, variables are a crucial part of a programming language, and hence, Nritya has it as well.

 Creating a variable is really easy.
 For example, if we want an integer data, say `20`, to be stored in memory (and be accessible later), we can create a variable for that, say `a`, and use that when required.
 To do this, the variable can be created directly as: